 1. Go The Extra Mile

-Prior to the crew member stepping onboard find out some of their home comforts or practical products that will help get them through the season, this can form part of your welcome pack!
-Not only is this an opportunity to get creative but you are also setting a precedence of the existing culture.
-And dont forget acts of kindness can go a long way!
-When the crew member arrives greet them at the tender and get the crew to help them with their bags.
+Before the new crew member steps onboard, find out some of their home comforts or practical products that will help get them through the season, this can form part of your welcome pack!
+Not only is this an opportunity to get creative, but you are also setting a precedence of the existing culture.
+And don’t forget that acts of kindness can go a long way!
+When the crew member arrives, greet them at the tender and get the crew to help them with their bags.

 2. Be Inviting

 Your first day can be overwhelming as you meet new faces and get yourself orientated around your new home.
-After you have done the intros show the new crew member to their cabin and invite them to the crew mess for a cup of tea or meal.
+After you have done the intros, show the new crew member to their cabin and invite them to the crew mess for a cup of tea or meal.
 This is an opportunity to have an informal chat and make the newbie feel at home.
-This is also a great time to give them the wifi password so that they can connect with the outside world.
+This is also a great time to give them the wifi password to connect with the outside world.

-Ensure to make a formal introduction to the crew and share some information about them so that the crew can get a better picture of who they are and where they come from.
-Include some personal interests such as wake boarding or cycling, as well as some detail of their previous work experience.
+Ensure to make a formal introduction to the crew and share some information about them so that the crew get a better picture of who they are and where they come from.
+Include some personal interests such as wakeboarding or cycling and some detail of their previous work experience.
 In doing so, you can help the new person connect with other crew members who may have similar interests.

 4. Buddy System

 Use a buddy system by assigning an existing crew member to show them around and be their go-to person if they have any queries.
-Ideally the ‘buddy’ is in the same department and can show them the “in and outs” of the department.
-Don’t assume that they will know how things are done as its often different between yachts.
-Taking the time to physically show them where things are, how to use the equipment, is far more effective than sitting them down and working through a check sheet.
+Ideally, the ‘buddy’ is in the same department and can show them the “in and outs”.
+Don’t assume that they will know how things are done as it’s often different between yachts.
+Taking the time to physically show them where things are, how to use the equipment is far more effective than sitting them down and working through a check sheet.

 5. Formal Induction

-Onboarding should be a fun process where you can proudly show off the culture you have spent so hard in creating.
-Be creative with your onboarding process and let me know how you get on.
+Onboarding should be a fun process where you can proudly show off the culture you have spent so hard creating.
+Be creative with your onboarding process, and let me know how you get on.
 Best wishes for the new season ahead!